Our Board of Governors

 HAF works directly with educators and journalists to ensure accurate understanding of Hindus and Hinduism.
 HAF also works with policymakers and key stakeholders to champion issues of concern to Hindu Americans, including defending civil and human rights and protecting all living beings.

 GOPIO: Global Organization of People of Indian Origin.
-President: Thomas Abraham; AAUC Representative: Thomas Abraham (CT)
+Chairman: Thomas Abraham; AAUC Representative: Thomas Abraham (CT)

 GOPIO provides community service to our communities and to project a good image of India and the countries they live in.
 GOPIO has a big outreach in the Indian American community.
 GOPIO can do advocacy for Indian Americans, but would like to join with other Asian groups for common agenda